 Generally speaking, if you are at risk of falls in certain environments (for example, uneven ground), if it is stopping you from exercising or without guidance, it is highly recommended.
 If you are using a device, ensure it is set up correctly to avoid other injuries.

-The truth is, that every age is susceptible to falling, however, the risk continues to increase as we age.
+The truth is that every age is susceptible to falling; however, the risk continues to increase as we age.
 Your fall risk can easily be tested and improved with simple exercises performed consistently.
-If you want this test, please contact us via info@activ8.club and we will send it to you.
+If you want this test, please contact us via info@activ8.club, and we will send it to you.

 Please remember that your safety is the utmost priority, so if any of these are too difficult and compromise your safety, cease immediately and seek professional advice (we can do a telehealth consultation to discuss further – click here).
-All the groups of musculature that act on and around the pelvis play critical roles in stabilising the pelvis, trunk, and legs as we are standing and moving around.
+All the groups of muscle that act on and around the pelvis play critical roles in stabilising the pelvis, trunk, and legs as we stand and move.
 Improving the strength, endurance, and mobility of the muscles will lead to increased capacities, thus increasing balance.

 The following 5 exercises can be further regressed and/or progressed to suit your current level.
 If this is something that you require, please reach out to us anytime here.
 Good luck and remember, progress is better than perfection!